 3) Swimming in Waterfalls

 Thirdly, there are several superb attractions that you can’t enjoy during peak season.
-My favourite, for example, is the waterfall on Koh Rong Samloem.
+Our favourite, for example, is the waterfall on Koh Rong Samloem.
 Right beneath there’s a swimming pool and a bar area – Ideal for lying back in the jungle waters and admiring the views with a nice cold drink.
 During peak season, the waterfall becomes less powerful and eventually dries up completely.

 4) Easier to Explore the Islands